 Conceptually, mediation includes three general phases:

-Introductory - During this part of the process, the mediator helps the parties create a safe environment in which to discuss difficult topics.
-Depending on the parties experience with mediation, the mediator may provide a process overview: the role of the mediator, the what will happen in various mediation sessions, and confidentiality.
+Introduction - During this part of the process, the mediator creates a safe environment in which the parties can discuss difficult topics.
+Depending on the parties’ experience with mediation, the mediator may provide a process overview: the role of the mediator, what will happen in various mediation sessions, and confidentiality.
 During this phase, parties may agree to ground rules for the conduct of the mediation (e.g., ensuring that only one person speaks at a time) and a general timetable for the process.
-This phase includes a joint session among parties, during which opposing sides have an opportunity to state their views and desired outcomes.
+This phase includes a joint session among parties, during which each party has an opportunity to state their views and desired outcomes.

 Closure - During this phase, parties decide whether and on what terms to resolve the dispute.
 The mediator may help them draft a document that reflects any commitments they wish to make.
-As needed, the agreement then may need to pass to others for approval.
+If needed, the agreement may be passed on to others for approval, and the mediator and the parties will discuss the process for finalizing the agreement.
 If parties do not reach agreement, the mediator makes sure they understand why and what next steps are available to them.

 HHS Mediator Standards